Be part of our vision to advance mathematical knowledge and understanding through impactful research.

 Your application should contain details of the area(s) of Mathematics in which you are interested in carrying out research.
 You should submit either a research proposal or an explanation of why you wish to undertake a research degree in your chosen field.
 This might include details of any relevant research that you have undertaken previously, perhaps as part of your undergraduate degree.

 Careers and skills

-Our dedicated careers team offers specific support, including a programme of professional researcher development and careers workshops and 1:1 career support sessions.
+Our dedicated careers team offer specific support, including a programme of professional researcher development and careers workshops and 1:1 career support sessions.
 These will help to build up your employability portfolio and improve your skills and experience outside of your research work.

 We offer a range of campus accommodation to suit you and your budget, from economy to deluxe.